 - Cover all of your bases: When making a financial plan, be sure to consider your current and future living expenses.
 It’s important to be realistic about your unique situation.
 Will you move into a senior community at some point or remain in your home?
 It’s also important to consider current and future sources of income (including benefits), the current and future value of assets, tax planning, insurance, and other financial investments.

 - Get professional help: Financial planning can be complex, especially if you don’t have a background in finance or have managed your finances without help from professionals.
-The best way to ensure your money remains safe and secure is to get help from a qualified, reliable financial advisor or estate planning attorney.
+The best way to ensure your money remains safe and secure is to get help from a qualified, reliable financial advisor or estate planning attorney in NJ.
 The Financial Industry Regulatory Authority’s website helps explain what each qualification means and how to select a financial advisor near you.

 - Prepare for the worst case scenario: No one likes to think there will be a time when they will be unable to manage their finances, but it’s always best to prepare just in case.
 Have a list of the financial institutions you use along with account numbers and keep it in a safe place that is accessible by a trusted beneficiary in emergencies.
 Consider hiring an estate planning attorney to draw a financial Power of Attorney document that legally puts your finances in the hands of someone you trust in case you are unable to manage them yourself.
 You can also work with your bank to add a co-owner to one or more of your accounts – but again, extend the privilege to someone reliable and trustworthy, as they will be able to withdraw from your account at any time.